Size chart for rossignol skate ski boots. Rossignol ski boots

 • 3100 – serial number

-• 27 - gap distance in cm from the balance point to the heel of the ski, measured up to a gap of 0.1 mm
+• 27 – clearance distance in cm from the balance point to the heel of the ski, measured to a clearance of 0.1 mm

-• 40 - gap distance in cm from the balance point to the tip of the ski, measured up to a gap of 0.1 mm
+• 40 – clearance distance in cm from the balance point to the tip of the ski, measured to a clearance of 0.1 mm

-• 1,2 mm - maximum residual clearance at a standard load for a given size (similar to HR, H3 or HBW)
+• 1,2 mm – maximum residual gap under standard load for a given size (analogous to HR, H3 or HBW)

-• 42 - ski stiffness: weight in kg at which the ski is pressed down to 0.3 mm (similar to FA and MF, only difference in mm)
+• 42 – ski stiffness: weight in kg at which the ski is pressed down to 0.3 mm (analogous to FA and MF, the difference is only in mm)

 • 154 – recommended skier weight in pounds